-If financial reports are complex or include matters requiring specialist knowledge, such as valuations of certain assets and liabilities, FMC reporting entities may use external or internal experts for advice.
-We expect auditors who rely on the work of other auditors or experts, to their competence and objectivity.
-Auditors should evaluate the quality of the experts work, their independence, their key assumptions, and the valuation methods used.
-In the absence of in-house expertise sufficient to challenge the work of a company's expert, we will review whether the auditor has engaged their own independent expert.
+If financial reports are complex or include matters requiring specialist knowledge, such as valuations of certain assets and liabilities, the FMC reporting entities may use the advice of external or internal experts.
+We expect auditors relying on the work of other auditors or experts, to check their competence and objectivity.
+Auditors should evaluate the quality of the experts' work, their independence, their key assumptions, and the valuation methods used.
+We will review whether the auditor has engaged an independent expert where there is a lack of in-house expertise to challenge the work of a company's expert.